 The Forge’s grippy armor is comfortable and tactile, and the 3-position eyecups are smooth, strong, and tapered to fit a wide variety of brows and face sizes.

 The best binoculars for hunting are the ones that you always have with you.
-The Forge is extremely durable and, thanks to the included chest harness, very portable.
+The Bushnell Forge is extremely durable and, thanks to the included chest harness, very portable.
 I also like the coyote-brown styling with black accents.
 It’s distinctive but also matches a wide variety of field conditions.
 I also appreciate the premium zippered ballistic nylon case that ships with the Forge; it’s great for storing the binocular and keeping dust off it during extended trips in my pickup.

 What the Bushnell Forge Does Worst